adamcaron/ck_landing_page/README.markdown

 # CK Landing

-A immersive, fully responsive landing page.
+An immersive, fully responsive landing page.
 This project was intended to demonstrate my ability to solve a UI challenge, with special emphasis on my problem solving process, UI & UX abilities, as well as quality of code implementation.

 [The production URL can be found here.](http://ck-landing.herokuapp.com/)